-RCC § 22A-209.
-PRINCIPLES OF LIABILITY GOVERNING INTOXICATION.
+RCC § 22E-209.
+PRINCIPLES OF LIABILITY GOVERNING INTOXICATION.13

 - (a) Relevance of Intoxication to Liability.
-A person is not liable for an offense when that person's intoxication negates the existence of a culpable mental state applicable to a result or circumstance in that offense. - (1) Definition of Intoxication.
-"Intoxication" means a disturbance of mental or physical capacities resulting from the introduction of substances into the body. (b) Correspondence Between Intoxication and Culpable Mental State Requirements. - Purpose.
-A person's intoxication negates the existence of the culpable mental state of purpose applicable to a result or circumstance when, due to the person's intoxicated state, that person does not consciously desire to cause that result or that the circumstance exists. - (2) Knowledge.
-A person's intoxication negates the existence of the culpable mental state of knowledge applicable to a result or circumstance when, due to the person's intoxicated state, that person is not practically certain that the person's conduct will cause that result or that the circumstance exists. - (3) Recklessness.
-A person's intoxication negates the existence of the culpable mental state of recklessness applicable to a result or circumstance when, due to the person's intoxicated state, that person is not aware of a substantial risk that the person's conduct will cause that result or that the circumstance exists, unless that person's conduct satisfies subsection (c), in which case the culpable mental state of recklessness is established. - (c) Imputation of Recklessness for Self-Induced Intoxication.
-When a culpable mental state of recklessness applies to a result or circumstance in an offense, recklessness is established if:
+A person is not liable for an offense when that person's intoxication negates the existence of a culpable mental state applicable to a result element or circumstance element required by that offense. - (b) Correspondence Between Intoxication and Culpable Mental State Requirements.
+For purposes of determining when intoxication negates the existence of a culpable mental state applicable to a result element or circumstance element: - (1) Purpose.
+Intoxication negates the existence of purpose when, due to a person's intoxicated state, that person does not consciously desire to cause the result or that the circumstance exist. - (2) Knowledge or Intent.
+Intoxication negates the existence of knowledge or intent when, due to a person's intoxicated state, that person is not practically certain the result will occur or that the circumstance exists. - (3) Recklessness.
+Except as provided in subsection (c), intoxication negates the existence of recklessness when, due to a person's intoxicated state: - (A) That person is unaware of a substantial risk the result will occur or that the circumstance exists; or - (B) That person's disregard of the risk is not clearly blameworthy under RCC §§ 206(d)(1)(B) or (2)(B). - (4) Negligence.
+Intoxication negates the existence of negligence when, due to a person's intoxicated state, that person's failure to perceive a substantial risk the result will occur or that the circumstance exists is not clearly blameworthy under RCC §§ 206(e)(1)(B) or (2)(B). - (c) Imputation of Recklessness for Self-Induced Intoxication.
+When a culpable mental state of recklessness applies to a result element or circumstance element, the required culpable mental state is established if: